ManalAlkallas/Data-Wrangling/README.md

 This is a code to download one file.
 To download all files, we need to put this code in a loop.
 See ![Loop.ipynb](loop.ipynb)

+**Source: Downloading Files from the Internet**</br>
+**HTTP**, the Hypertext Transfer Protocol, is the language that web browsers (like Chrome or Safari) and **web servers** (basically computers where the contents of a website are stored) speak to each other.
+Every time you open a web page, or download a file, or watch a video, it's HTTP that makes it possible.</br>

+- HTTP is a request/response protocol:
+     1- Your computer,i.e the client, sends a request to a server for some file. **GET** is the name of the HTTP **request** method (of which there are multiple) used for retrieving data.
+     2- The web server sends back a response.

 #### JSON files

 #### TXT files